uber/crumb/README.md

 ```

 `@Plugin` is a custom annotation that the extension looks for in its `isProducerApplicable`
 check.
-You can define any custom annotation.
+Any custom annotation could be used.
 Extensions also have direct access to the
 `TypeElement`, so you can really use any signaling of your choice.

 Now that the implementation is denoted via the `@Plugin` annotation, the next step is implementing